 Purchasing from this Amazon affiliate link will help out my channel, thank you!

 Headphones are recommended for binaural effect.
 You will perceive the auditory image as coming from outside your head in three dimensional space, as if you were actually there in real life.
 The effect is more prominent when you close your eyes.
 It is an affordable 3D audio setup.

-Recorded in a double-system, iPhone & Tascam iXJ2 for audio portion and Canon S110 for video portion.
+Recorded in a double-system, iPhone & Tascam iXJ2 for audio portion and a Canon camera for the video portion.
 Then audio and video were synced in post.
 The Canon audio was the scratch track.

 The Tascam iXJ2 provided plug-in power to the Roland CS-10EM binaural microphones.
 The Roland does *not* need a cable adapter.
 The Roland microphone cable (red) has a TRS (3-pin) connection and plugs into the Tascam iXJ2.
 You have to set the Plug In Power switch to the "ON" position.
 You can plug in a headset into an iPhone that has a TRRS (4-pin) connection.

 A cable adapter will not work with the iPhone alone.
 The iPhone does not provide plug in power, typically 5 volts, to power small microphones.
 I tested it with two iPhones and two cable adapters, TRRS (4-pin) connected to 3.5mm to iPhone, and they did NOT work.
 You would have to use a Tascam iXJ2, to power the Roland CS-10EM binaural microphones.
 However, I believe some GoPros do.
 The Tascam iXJ2 is such an underrated device and it performs so many functions.